 Domestic and family violence support

-If you’re in immediate danger or need urgent community support, visit the Queensland Government’s Domestic and family violence page.
+If you, or someone else, is in immediate danger call the police on 000.
+For urgent community support, visit the Queensland Government’s Domestic and family violence page.

 Queensland Government employees affected by domestic and family violence are provided workplace support through the Support for employees affected by DFV directive (employees employed under the Public Sector Act 2022) and Section 7 of the Industrial Relations Act 2016 (all employees).